BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 ## August 2022

 ### 16/08/22
 First day.
-Configured project and already some questions (Will I make many gradle modules?)
+Configured project and already some questions (Will I make many Gradle modules?)

 ### 17/08/22
 Began from data source.
-Some retrofit.
+Some Retrofit.
 Copy pasted some old code that worked with...coroutines, not flow!

 ### 18/08/22
 Worked on retrofit and flow.
 Found some nice medium article.
 Created Bibliography and almost overengineered the app with a Flow to monitor internet connection status

 ### 22/08/22
 Added Hilt and...project cannot compile.
-Seems to have some incompatibility between Compose Compiler and/or gradle and/or kotlin version.
+Seems to have some incompatibility between Compose Compiler and/or Gradle and/or kotlin version.
 Tried "random" values (and look at how it was made on an recent project) to make it work!

 ### 23/08/22
 Repository created and "ok" to create the Flooooooow (so much preparation before the fun)